-Students on GTA assignments have a HR supervisor who is the first point of contact for employment-related issues including work assignments and absences.
-When GTAs TA for an Instructor, the Instructor is the HR supervisor.
+Students on GTA assignments have an HR supervisor who is the first point of contact for employment-related issues including work assignments and absences.
 When GTAs teach General Psychology, the Director of the General Psychology Program is the HR supervisor.
+Supervisors for GTAs teaching other courses will be identified at the time of contract.
 The GTA and supervisor will receive a position description to sign at the beginning of the academic year.